 See our easy recipes to make a Chocolate Yule log and click here to make your own low-fat, low calorie but delicious Egg Nog !
 Then come back to our other website in March to find a local Easter Egg Hunt for your children !

-Christmas Tree Pickup January (typically 4th to 14th)
+Christmas Tree Pickup January (typically 4th to the last Friday in January)

 The City of Providence is also reminding residents of the proper way to dispose of their Christmas trees after the holiday season.
 The City will begin free curbside pickup of Christmas trees beginning early January.
 The trees will be collected by Rhode Island Resource Recovery Corporation and turned into compost, a natural fertilizer that enriches soil and helps produce healthy plants and trees.
 Residents are urged to take the following steps to ensure that their tree will be picked up: